 Pride is a public forum for for the community of people who fall under the expanding banner of LGBTA (lesbian, gay, bisexual, trans, and asexual – not allies, no matter what anyone else tells you), and they allow people to come together and – one hopes – feel safe in the knowledge that they’re in the majority for a few hours.

 I’ve always been very curious about pride marches; never having attended one, I rather wondered what all the fuss was about.
 A large amount of LGBTA+Q!PLMDN (if you want to read something into the initials, go right ahead) people walking through temporarily-pedestrianised roads with a lot of supporters lining the road, cheering and joining in the general festival-style atmosphere.
 Well, they sound like fun, but why – what was the point?

 I understand the theory, of course; there were arguments made for the marches fifty years ago, when they first started in Chicago and New York City in June 1970; the year before, LGBT people rioted at New York’s Stonewall Inn.
 Perhaps (hopefully) realising that riots wouldn’t necessarily engender the respect and friendship of wider society, the following year, peaceful marches were set up in two cities on the same day.
 It seemed to work; more than 1,000 turned up at each event, and that number has grown exponentially since.

 In those early days, people were making a comment; LGBT people were treated differently to non-LGBT people.
 They couldn’t marry, were often vilified on the streets for showing affection, experienced discrimination in the workplace, and were still getting over generations of direct discrimination when any form of non-hetrosexual activity was illegal.
-So that mindset was ingrained in large sections of the community and causing the community to be viewed as different, less than, and making others perhaps a little uncomfortable.
+So that mindset caused the community to be viewed as different, and that needed to be challenged.